belmeetmule/simple-portfolio/README.md

 # Portfolio

 ## Description
-This project is a prortfolio website that is not done yet.
-Currently I has got header, work and about my self sections.
+This project is a mobile version of a prortfolio website.
+But its desktop version is under construction and will be live soon !!

 ## Built With